sadanand-singh/Blog/posts/myarchsetup.rst

 In order to make all types of installations uniform, I use pacaur_ as the preferred tool for installing all packages.
-One the biggest advantages of pacaur is that is uses exactly the same options that regular pacman uses.
+One the biggest advantages of *pacaur* is that is uses exactly the same options that regular *pacman* uses.

 .. _pacaur: https://github.com/rmarquis/pacaur

-In order to install pacuar, first install dependencies.
+In order to install *pacuar*, first install dependencies.

 .. code:: bash